blimmer/benlimmer.com/_posts/2016-05-21-gemconf-building-realtime-apps-with-emberjs-and-websockets.md

 CRUD-y state of standard AJAX applications and introduce realtime interactions that set your app apart.

-This talk was originally given at GEMConf in May 2016 in San Fransisco.
+This talk was originally given at GEMConf in May 2016 in San Francisco.

 <div class="center">
   <a href="http://www.slideshare.net/BenLimmer/building-realtime-apps-with-emberjs-and-websockets" target="_blank" rel="noopener">